kengoldfarb/pin-it-node/README.md

 ### Getting the pinId
 (for pin removal)
 It's easy to grab from the html of the board.
+Look for the href in the '.pinImageWrapper' class.

 ## Advanced Options